History of American Capitalism

 The Rise of Free Market Economics

 Milton Friedman and Rose Friedman, Free to Choose: A Personal Statement.
 New York: Harcourt, Brace, Javonovich, 1980, pp. 9-37.
-Full text, click here
+Full text, click here.

 Week of March 19

-eligion and Money
+Religion and Money

 Rev. Billy Graham, "Inaugural Prayer,” January 20, 1969, from Billy Graham Evangelical Association.
-Full text, click here
+Full text, click here.

 Darren E. Grem, "Christianity Today, J. Howard Pew, and the Business of American Evangelicalism," Enterprise & Society 15, no. 2, 2014.
 Download fulltext from JSTOR, click here.